Harinie-Sethu/AS2/Interim.md

 ## Exploratory Data Analysis(EDA):
 We used the WikiQA dataset as well as the SQuAD dataset for the task.
-Links for the same can be found here https://huggingface.co/datasets/wiki_qa
+Links for the same can be found here

+https://huggingface.co/datasets/wiki_qa
 https://www.microsoft.com/en-us/download/details.aspx?id=52419
 https://paperswithcode.com/dataset/squad

-The datasets (after preprocessing) have been uploaded to drive and links to them have been included in the respective ipynb notebooks.
+The datasets (after preprocessing) have been uploaded to drive and links to them have been included in the `preprocessing.ipynb` notebook.

 ## Tokenization:
-Check preprocessing.ipynb for the below steps done.
+Check `preprocessing.ipynb` for the below steps done.

 As part of tokenization, the following preprocessing processes were used: